 - Take a Break.
 Take a cutback week every third or fourth week.
 Cut back on your mileage by about 20%, giving your body an opportunity to rest, which is vital to getting stronger and avoiding injury.

 - Get Personal.
-This is a good time to skip the cookie cutter training programs and design your own plan (or hire a coach to do it for you).
+This is a good time to skip the cookie-cutter training programs and design your own plan (or hire a coach to do it for you).
 If you create your own plan, be sure to keep a few things in mind.
 Depending on your running experience, your training plan should be from 16-24 weeks long.
 You should start with a base building period, where your focus is on increasing your mileage.
 Follow that with a period of higher intensity, where you will include your speed training workouts.
 Don’t forget to schedule your taper period, from two to three weeks out from your goal race, where you will gradually decrease your training volume.

 - Take Care of Your Body.
 Strength training workouts, yoga, stretching, and foam rolling can help you run a faster second marathon by keeping you strong, flexible, and injury free.
 Pay attention to how you feel and don’t ignore a small injury or it may become the thing that keeps you from achieving your goal.
+See below for my Body First Video about self-myofascial release for hip flexors and check out all my other Body First Videos for more foam rolling tips.

 If you follow these tips, I can almost guarantee that, all other things being equal, you will run a faster second marathon.